insideout10/wordlift-docs/docs/getting-started.rst

     If you have a Redlink_ account, you can use your own settings.
 Refer to my.redlink.io_ for more information.

-You can now continue to the :doc:`analysis` page.
+You can now continue to the :doc:`key-concepts` page.

 .. _join.wordlift.it: http://join.wordlift.it/